-> The Bethmannpark has many neat flowerbeds and plant arrangements along the broad walkways.
+The Bethmannpark has many neat flowerbeds & plant arrangements along the broad walkways.
 Many benches are inviting to sit down and relax, especially on sunny days.
 It’s fun to watch groups of elder men playing outdoor chess on a huge chessboard on the ground.
 There is also a small playground for children.
-Sorry; dogs and bicycles have to stay outside.
+Sorry — dogs and bicycles will have to stay outside.

 Until last summer, the even more peaceful “Garten des himmlischen Friedens” (Translation: garden of heavenly peace, in memory of the Tian’anmen Square protests of 1989), a little Chinese garden behind some white walls and a large wooden gate within the middle of the park was my favorite spot there.

 The original Chinese pavilion (as shown on the picture) sadly was burned down.
-They will be rebuilt, but it will take some time.
+It will be rebuilt, but it will take some time.

 Nevertheless, Bethmannpark is still very inviting.
 If you like photo sessions, the park offers the perfect scenery, too.